 Ensure that you enable the RTMP Converter service before using this function.

-- Log in Dashboard, and click in the left navigation menu to go to the Products & Usage page.
+- Log in Console, and click in the left navigation menu to go to the Products & Usage page.

 - Select a project from the drop-down list in the upper-left corner, and click Duration under RTMP Converter.

 - Click Apply to enable the RTMP Converter service and get 500 max concurrent channels.